ssheng/BentoML/docs/source/frameworks/keras.rst

 Keras
 =====

-Users can now use Keras (with Tensorflow v2 backend) with BentoML with the following
+Users can now use Keras (with TensorFlow v2 backend) with BentoML with the following
 APIs:

 .. code:: python